kevinros/contextAndConnections/README.md

 # Context and Connections
 An analysis of hyperlink mentions on the Internet.

+# THIS FILE IS OUT OF DATE - NEED TO UPDATE

 ## Data file structure
 You'll need to make the directories (starred)
 ```